-Working with U.S. military veterans is a big part of our roots – one of our founders, DJ Skelton, is a veteran himself.
+Working with U.S. military veterans is where Paradox began.
 Paradox Veterans is a series of backpacking, mountaineering, river rafting, and rock climbing trips specifically designed to empower injured veterans as they reintegrate back into civilian life.
 Our first veterans-specific ascent took place on September 11, 2012 when we summited the Grand Teton with a team of injured veterans.
 In 2013, we expanded our veterans trips to include Mt.
 Rainier and Yosemite National Park.
-In 2014 and 2015 we have expanded the program again to include 5 adaptive outdoor experiences.
+In 2014 and 2015 we have expanded the program again to include multiple outdoor experiences.
 For our adaptive veteran specific programming, Paradox Sports focuses on military members who have a physical disability or injury.

 2015 Paradox Veterans Schedule & Applications*